imcf/hrm-omero/README.md

 cluttered up quite a bit on a production system.
 However, it is possible to increase the log level by specifying `-v`, `-vv` and so on.

-Currently it is not yet possible to ajust the log level that is being used when operated through the HRM web interface (which is the default).
-To do so, have a look in the `hrm_omero.cli.run_task()` function.
+Since this is not useful when being operated through the HRM web interface (which is the default) it's also possible to set the verbosity level by adjusting the `OMERO_CONNECTOR_LOGLEVEL` in `/etc/hrm.conf`.

+Valid settings are `"SUCCESS"`, `"INFO"`, `"DEBUG"` and `"TRACE"`.
+If the option is commented out in the configuration file, the level will be set to `WARNING`.
 Log messages produced by the connector when called by HRM will usually end up in the web server's error log (as they go to `stderr`).

 ## Example Usage